moStard-org/applesauce/packages/docs/overview/factory.md

 ## Relay hints

-Relay hints can ge added to all event tags that support them by passing in `getEventRelayHint` and `getPubkeyRelayHint` methods into the [context](https://hzrd149.github.io/applesauce/typedoc/types/applesauce-factory.EventFactoryContext.html)
+Relay hints can be added to all event tags that support them by passing `getEventRelayHint` and `getPubkeyRelayHint` methods into the [context](https://hzrd149.github.io/applesauce/typedoc/types/applesauce-factory.EventFactoryContext.html).

 ```ts
 const factory = new EventFactory({